 - Teaching stimulating and interesting lessons

-- Teaching pupils knowledge, methods, processes and uses of Science through the disciples of Biology, Chemistry and Physics
+- Teaching pupils knowledge, methods, processes and uses of Science through the disciplines of Biology, Chemistry and Physics

 - Using the scientific enquiry skills to help pupils answer and explore scientific questions/lines of enquiry